How can I keep my energy costs down?

-If you’ve spotted a serious leak – one from a burst pipe, for example – the first thing to do is to switch off the water supply to prevent any damage.
+If you’ve spotted a serious leak – one from a burst pipe, for example – the first thing to do is switch off the water supply to prevent any damage.
 Again, do this using the internal stop tap.
-Also turn off the electricity supply, if there’s any chance of water coming into contact with your electrics.
+Also turn off the electricity supply if there’s any chance of water coming into contact with your electrics.

 To stem the water from a leaking pipe temporarily, you can wrap a towel around it.
-If the water’s gushing out, you might be able to reduce it by turning on all the taps – to divert the flow and drain the system.
+If the water’s gushing out, you might be able to reduce it by turning on all the taps to divert the flow and drain the system.

 How to tell if your energy meter is working correctly

-How to check your energy meter
+How to check your energy meter:

-- turn off all your appliances and see if your meter’s still registering energy usage – if it is, it may be faulty.
+- Turn off all your appliances and see if your meter’s still registering energy usage – if it is, it may be faulty.
 If it’s a gas meter, this could be a sign of a leak, so call the Gas Emergency Service on 0800 111 999 straight away.

-- if there’s no usage registering, turn on your appliances, one at a time.
+- If there’s no usage registering, turn on your appliances, one at a time.
 If the meter starts moving very quickly when you turn on a particular appliance, it may be that the appliance has a fault.